pivorodrigues/devopstips/acsa.md

   - You can load files to S3 much faster by enabling multipart upload;

   - Read the S3 FAQ before taking the exam.
 It comes up a LOT.
+A LOT!!!

 #